inverno-io/benchmarks/README.md

 ## Results

-[Results](runs/) are presented in a graph showing the performance of the various frameworks and containers relative to Winter framework.
+[Results](runs/) are presented in a graph showing the performance of the various frameworks and containers relative to Inverno framework.